Government Agency Issues Urgent Safety Warning on Faulty Boeing 737 Rudder System

 The NTSB recommended that Boeing notify pilots of the potential jamming of rudder control systems due to moisture.
 The agency asked the FAA to determine whether the affected actuators should be removed and to notify aviation regulators in other countries.

-The FAA acknowledged the issue in an emailed statement to The Epoch Times, saying the agency “accepts this recommendation from the NTSB.”
+The FAA acknowledged the issue in an emailed statement to The Epoch Times, stating that the agency “accepts this recommendation from the NTSB.”

-The FAA said it will soon “convene a corrective action review board based upon the NTSB’s interim recommendations and determine next steps.”
+The FAA said it has been monitoring the situation closely and that it will soon “convene a corrective action review board based upon the NTSB’s interim recommendations and determine next steps.”

-Moreover, the FAA confirmed that United Airlines was the only U.S. operator that had the components and said that “the units are no longer in service.”
+The FAA confirmed that United Airlines was the only U.S. operator whose aircraft had the components and said that “the units are no longer in service.”

 Boeing Problems